polterguy/micro/README.md

 ### [micro.widgets.tab]

-This is a tab control type of widget, and an example of usage can be found below.
+This is a tab control type of widget.
+An example of usage can be found below.

 ```
 create-widget